sc830/Hercules/README.md

 ### What can I do to improve (Kaleb): ###
 Help keep the team motivated and working on tasks, schedule more meetings, be more vocal about the work that needs to get done and when.
 ### What can I do to improve (Julio): ###
+After leanrning how to run expo, what I can do better is talk more with my group members to find out the routs for the projects.